Statistical inference for pairwise comparison models: Discussion

 \section{Discussion}

 Despite the broad applicability of the established result in terms of model parameterization, there are practical considerations that motivate further exploration of the problem.
 For example, in scenarios where multiple data sources are available for the same subjects of interest, different pairwise comparison models might be employed.
 A promising avenue for future investigation involves integrating the estimated information derived from different yet related models.
 The second aspect pertains to temporal dynamics.
 As can be seen in the ATP example, the data span nearly fifty years.
 In such contexts, it is more appropriate to also account for the temporal effects on the statistical models employed to gauge comparison outcomes and on the sampling of the graph.
 Addressing these considerations may involve incorporating additional covariate information.
-We intend to pursue these directions in our future work.